Ramgithj/sfia2/README.md

 ## Infrastructure

-The **Minimum Viable Product** for this project should adhere to the following infrastructure diagram:
+The **Minimum Viable Product** for this project should at least demonstrate the following infrastructure diagram:

 ![mvp-diagram](https://imgur.com/pcH67db.png)